 Poetry, short stories, prose extracts and more!
 A chance for you to perform your own material or share your favourite poet or author with the audience.
 Get there at 8pm to sign up for a slot of up to 10 minutes.
 Performers can have a second slot if time and numbers allow.

 A selection of interesting and unusual films that, for one reason or another, haven't gotten the attention they deserve.
 Ranging from low-budget indies to mainstream films that somehow fell under the radar, from character drama to sci-fi rom-coms, go in knowing nothing and prepare to be surprised.
 Check out our listings below.

 Event now finished

 An open-mic night without a mic.
 A book group without a book.
 Each fortnight, we set a theme and together we explore.
 Everyone is welcome to share anything they like - Poetry, prose, music, anecdotes, magazine articles - As long as it relates to the theme in some way.
 We then use these as jumping off points to discuss and debate aspects of the theme.
 Share your own work or something you love, fiction or non-fiction.

-Founded for National Poetry Day in 2012, this friendly poetry slam gives any local poets up to three minutes in each round to read as much or as little original material as they wish.
-Contestants must perform their poetry with passion, pathos or humour to win over the judges in the audience who will anonymously score them.
+A friendly & unpredictable poetry slam which gives any local poets up to three minutes per round to read original poetry.
+Contestants must perform with passion, pathos or humour to win over audience judges who will anonymously score them.
 A few poets are knocked out each round until only one remains to take home the grand prize...